dilipbheda/faq-block-for-gutenberg/readme.txt

 == Changelog ==
 = 2.0 =
-* Merger JS and CSS.
+* Merge JS and CSS.
 * Compatible with Google schema.

 = 1.4 =